If you feel overwhelmed and stressed, you might reexamine your informational diet.

 These data literacy is also related to STEM (science, technology, engineering, and math) educational policies.
 And that certainly would bring more peace in your life, knowing such skill and implementing them while collecting information.

 Reading this long post is certainly appreciated.
-And you should too compliment yourself, not many people are reading so much.
+And you should too compliment yourself, not many people are reading so much information.